usamec/this-paper-could-be-a-tweet/README.md

 ## [Monarch: Expressive Structured Matrices for Efficient and Accurate Training](https://proceedings.mlr.press/v162/dao22a.html)

-Instead of a bad figure and important piece of algorithm hidden in the middle of the page:
+Instead of a bad figure and an important piece of algorithm hidden in the middle of the page:

 ![image](https://user-images.githubusercontent.com/1625559/204092542-bfbca618-86d0-4e2e-8644-470995f7ae52.png)

-We could have much better figure (parts taken from [Shufflenet](https://openaccess.thecvf.com/content_cvpr_2018/papers/Zhang_ShuffleNet_An_Extremely_CVPR_2018_paper.pdf)):
+We could have a much better figure (parts taken from [Shufflenet](https://openaccess.thecvf.com/content_cvpr_2018/papers/Zhang_ShuffleNet_An_Extremely_CVPR_2018_paper.pdf)):

 ![image](https://user-images.githubusercontent.com/1625559/204092670-416ac394-2dae-4550-9fa5-6c99745c37e4.png)

-With this, paper could be understood in seconds instead of hours.
+With this, the paper could be understood in seconds instead of hours.

 ## [Locally Typical Sampling](https://arxiv.org/pdf/2202.00666)

-30 pages of proofs, lingo etc, could be simplified as:
+30 pages of proofs, lingo, etc, could be simplified as:

 ![image](https://github.com/user-attachments/assets/053079b2-9b63-4582-8627-c50b0c7a20bc)

-E.g., sample words whose log probability is close to entropy.
+I.e., sample words whose log probability is close to entropy.